Volunteer Experience (Optional)

 It’s always nice to be able to sleep in on the Sabbath.
 After a leisurely breakfast we will gather for our Torah study.
 After that we will have options to walk around the City or rest in our fine hotel rooms.
 The early afternoon will be a special time with the group that you will not forget.
 Remember to bring tissues.

-Galilee, Capernium, Genasar, Tiberius
+Galilee, Capernium, Genasar, Tiberias

 We will drive north today to the Galilee and have a breathtaking view of the

 Sea from the Arbel Cliff.
 From there we will visit the synagogue at Capernium and the Ancient Boat at Genasar.
 For those who desire, our day will end with a Mikvah (immersion) in the Jordan River.
-We will stay two nights in the Leonardo Hotel in Tiberius.
+We will stay two nights in the Leonardo Hotel in Tiberias.